ACloudGuru-Resources/course-mastering-aws-cloudformation/README.md

 3. Deleting S3 assets as part of stack delete

 ## Chapter 8 - Putting it all together (Self Service Portal)

+**Demo Description:** Learn how you can use the AWS SDK programmatically to handle deployments for your templates, securely exposing this two your users.

 ### Ch08_L01 – Overview